 In my late twenties, I started my formal studies of plant identification, function, energetics, history and lore.
 In 2002, I began blending those studies with my love for dogs.
 I have obtained most of my experience through self-study, working with other herbalists, nutritionists and my role as the director of Music City Holistic Pug Rescue.

-Giving my life over to the fur and slobber, I opened a holistic kennel-free boarding facility on 32 acres in the Cumberland mountains.
+When I was 29 I gave my life over to the fur and slobber when I opened a holistic kennel-free boarding facility on 32 acres in the Cumberland mountains.

 Above is a short video of me walking the dogs at my kennel-free boarding facility, Almost Home Pet Farm.
 I loved spending my days with the dogs and herbs in the forest.